Marella Celebration

 • Photo Gallery & Shop; Card Room; Library with Internet access

-• Casino (served by its own Bar)
+• Casino (with its own bar)

 • Mezzanine Bar & Lounge